Fenirok/Earthquake_app/README.md

    ```
 5. Open a Pull Request describing your changes.
    ```

-### ⚠️ Important:
-Please do **not** submit pull requests to the `master` branch.
-All contributions should target the `test1` branch to ensure stability and testing before merging to production.
+Please make sure your code follows the existing style and is well-documented.
+Run all tests before submitting a PR.

 ---